LG G6 ditches removable battery for water-resistant body

 The company's upcoming G6 phone, which will be unveiled next month at the Mobile World Congress trade show in Barcelona, will have a sealed battery like the iPhone and Galaxy S phones, according to a person familiar with the company's plans.
 LG opted to skip the removable battery to make the phone water resistant.
 This follows confirmation that it will also lose the modular gimmick of the G5.

-LG's decision to ditch the removable battery -- a longstanding feature on its flagship phones and one of the elements that made its devices unique -- underscores how every phone maker is slowly moving to the same place in terms of design.
-LG went out on a limb with a design that let you swap out the bottom piece of the G5, an innovative move that turned out to be a commercial failure.
-This year, it's falling in line with the look and feel of the rest of the high-end phones.
+The decision to ditch the removable battery -- a longstanding feature on its flagship phones and one of the elements that made its devices unique -- underscores how every phone maker is slowly moving to the same place in terms of design.
+Last year, LG went out on a limb with a design that let you swap out the bottom piece of the G5, an innovative move that turned out to be a commercial failure.
+This year, it's falling in line with the look and feel of other high-end phones.

 The company is squeezed on both ends.
 At the top of the market, LG can't make much of a dent against Apple or Samsung.
-The Chinese companies tend to dominate with budget phones.
+Among budget phones, Chinese companies tend to dominate.

 Not helping is LG's decision to use Qualcomm's Snapdragon 821 processor for the G6.
-The company chose the older chip over the 835 because it didn't want to hold up the launch of the device, the person said.
+The company chose the older chip over the 835 because it didn't want to hold up the launch of the device, the person familiar with the plans said.

 LG would have had to delay the launch of the G6 to April in order to use the Snapdragon 835.
 Samsung is widely believed to be the first company to use the 835, which is expected to go into the upcoming Galaxy S8.
 The decision does allow LG to launch its phone ahead of Samsung, which isn't expected to have a large presence at MWC.